canonical/is-charms-contributing-guide/CONTRIBUTING.md

 * Build docker images
 * Utilities to support development

-This will improve the maintanability of our charms, enable re-use and enable the team to take advantage of the powerful tooling available through Python.
+This will improve the maintainability of our charms, enable re-use and enable the team to take advantage of the powerful tooling available through Python.

 ## Subprocess calls within Python